enricocristaudo/online-graph-maker/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributions! </br>
-If you’d like to improve the app, feel free to open a pull request or report an issue
+If you’d like to improve the app, feel free to open a [pull request](https://github.com/enricocristaudo/online-graph-maker/pulls) or report an [issue](https://github.com/enricocristaudo/online-graph-maker/issues)

 ## Licence

-This application is released under MIT Licence (see [LICENSE](LICENSE)).
+This application is released under MIT Licence (see [LICENSE](LICENSE)). </br>
 Some of the used libraries are released under different licenses.

 ---

 ### Contact

-📧 Email: enricocristaudo202@gmail.com
+📧 Email: enricocristaudo202@gmail.com </br>
 🐙 GitHub: @enricocristaudo